jminor/cardmaker/README.md

 The `Template` column determines which template SVG will be used for that card.
 You can use a single template for all your cards, or different ones for different types of cards.
 The example uses 4 templates for 4 types of outputs (rules, back, thing, action).

 The `Copies` column determines how many copies of the identical image will be produced when printed.
-(NOT IMPLEMENTED YET)
+If more than one copy is output, duplicates will have `_2`, `_3`, etc. appended to their filename.

 Any other columns you include can be used to fill in the template SVG(s) you provide.
 If a column is not used in a template, it is ignored - so you can have loads of columns for other purposes.